 Checking your credit is vital to keeping and maintaining your credit health.

-It's difficult to build or improve your credit without know what's in your report.
+Building or improving your credit without knowing what's in your report is difficult.
 It's a bit like driving blind.

 Using a paid service for credit report access or using a free service for your estimated credit is a good way to navigate your credit journey.

-In addition to these services by Federal law, each person is entitled to a full and free credit report from each of the credit reporting agencies once a year.
+In addition to these services by Federal law, each person is entitled to a full and free credit report from each credit reporting agency once a year.

 Even if you are monitoring your credit on a monthly basis, this free credit report gives you a complete and detailed picture of what the report will look like when a creditor pulls your history.